noahehall/theBookOfNoah/0current/aws/0storage.md

   - application hosting: dpeloy, install and manage web applications
   - media hosting: video, photo, music uploads/downloads
   - software delivery: host apps for download

+- storage types

+  - standard: various degrees of regular access durability (99.99%); highest storage cost, but lowest interaction cost
+  - standard infrequent access: not access regularly (99.9%); half the cost for storage, but double interaction cost relative to standard, useful for backups
+  - one zone infrequent access: lowest availability offerring (99.5%); objects exist within a single availability zone; lowest storage cost, but double interaction cost; great for non-master data
+  - intelligent tiering: 99.9% availability; high storage cost; but after 30 days of no access data is moved to the infrequent access tier which lowers the storage cost, and an additional cost for moving between infrequent & standard
+    - great for shifting access patterns, you dont have to manage the lifecycle
+  - glacier: for archival data 99.99% durability; low storage cost but highest interaction cost + 90 day minimum charge
+  - glacier deep archive: same durability but 1/4 cost of glacier but 180-day minimum chart, with the highest interaction cost

+- S3 CRR: Cross-Region replication: replicate objects in one region in another region

+  - requires you to enable versioning in the source bucket
+  - deleting objects in the source bucket will remove them from the target bucket

 - costs